Making an Effective Resume

 Generally speaking, hobbies groom your personality.
 Be it gardening, running, blogging, reading, etc. But if you could make a link of your hobby with your professional grooming then it could give you an added advantage.

 So remember, your hobbies, if mentioned in the resume, should establish a link with your professional development.
+Do your research and understand the Characteristics Required to Succeed in Any Field.

 Write Your Contact Details Conspicuously